 - Vaccination guarantees participation in face-to-face classes.
 This means that in case of close contact with a coronavirus carrier, vaccinated students without symptoms of the viral disease do not have to isolate and miss studies.
 The university does not have to ensure online learning opportunities to unvaccinated students who are absent from classes due to illness or safe-isolation rules.

 - We continue to take all measures to prevent the spread of the virus: teaching and studies are organised in well ventilated rooms or rooms are regularly ventilated; safe distancing is ensured and the 50% room capacity limit is observed in case of larger groups; hands and surfaces are sanitised.

 - Both unvaccinated and vaccinated staff and students must stay home if they have symptoms of the viral disease.

-- The university’s museums and sports clubs, cafeterias operating in study buildings and continuing education courses and events held in study buildings must comply with the restrictions imposed by the order of the Government of Estonia: infection safety testing must be carried out if there are more than 50 participants indoors and more than 100 outdoors.
+- The university’s museums and sports clubs, cafeterias operating in study buildings and continuing education courses and events held in study buildings must comply with the restrictions imposed by the order of the Government of Estonia.
 Persons pursuing degree studies as continuing education learners must also be prepared to prove their infection safety.